 “Of course it is possible to make money online without a product of your own, but building a real sustainable business is on the other side of the coin.”

-Creating your own products has certainly many advantages that outweigh the so called disadvantages.
+Creating your own products has certainly many advantages that outweigh the

 - You are in total control of every aspect.